MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/install.md

 ## Install VMM from a command prompt

 You can install VMM from a command prompt.
-The installation media contains `.ini` files for all VMM features:
+The installation media contains `.ini` files for all the VMM features:

 - **VMServer.ini**: Settings for the VMM management server.
 - **VMClient.ini**: Settings for the VMM console.
 - **VMServerUninstall.ini**: Uninstallation settings for the VMM management server.

 Each of these files contains key/value pairs with default values.
 These entries are commented out.
-Remove the comment symbol(#) and change the value.
+Remove the comment symbol (#) and change the value.

 1. Edit the `VMServer.ini` file with the options in the table below this procedure.
 2. After you edit, open an elevated command prompt and run setup.exe with the following parameters.
 For example, to use a `VMServer.ini` file that is stored in C:\Temp with a SQL Server administrator account of *contoso\SQLAdmin01* and a VMM service account of *contoso\VMMadmin14*, use the following command: